bioinformed/glu-genetics/docs/whatsnew/glu1.rst

 * Fix to logistic regression due to a change in Numpy 1.1

-* Added concordance rate to qc.dupcheck output and an option to check only expected duplicates.
+* Added concordance rate to :mod:`qc.dupcheck` output and an option to check only expected duplicates.

 * Several documentation updates